-(1) At a minimum, Thethe professional operator of record shall, at a minimum, be physically present at the treatment works and fulfill the time requirements in the following table and perform technical operation as assigned by the permittee of the treatment works.
-Time spent working on equipment within the service area of a treatment works, as part of a professional operator of record's normal job responsibilities, shall count toward the minimum staffing time requirements.
+(1) At a minimum, the professional operator of record required by rule 3745-7-02 of the Administrative Code shall be physically present at the treatment works and fulfill the time requirements in the following table and perform technical operation as assigned by the permittee of the treatment works.
+Time spent working on equipment within the service area of a treatment works, as part of a professional operator of record's normal job responsibilities, counts toward the minimum staffing time requirements.